top of page

 겁나지?: "Aren’t you scared?" 겁 means "fear," and 나다 means "to arise."
 Together, 겁나다 means "to feel scared." -지? is a question ending that implies "right?" or "isn’t that so?"

 이거 봐: "Look at this."
-A casual way to say "look" or "see this." 이거 means "this," and 봐 is the casual command form of "look."
+A casual way to say "look" or "see this." 이거 means "this/this thing," and 봐 is the casual command form of 보다 (to see/look).

 벌써: "Already."

-철 좀 들어: "Grow up a little." 철 refers to maturity or sense. 들다 in this context means "to gain" or "to grow into." 좀 (a little) softens the tone, making it slightly less direct.
+철 좀 들어: "Grow up a little." 철 refers to maturity or sense. 들다 in this context means "to gain" or "to grow into." 철 들다 is an idiom meaning to become mature or to grow up mentally/emotionally. 좀 (a little) softens the tone, making it slightly less direct.

 너: "You."